doppelmutzi/doppelmutzi.github.io/_posts/2018-01-10-eslint-prettier.md

 end_of_line = lf
 insert_final_newline = true
 trim_trailing_whitespace = true

+# 4 space indentation
+[*.py]
+indent_style = space
+indent_size = 4
 ```

+A very useful feature is that is possible to define programming language independent rules but also language-specific rules like for _Python_ in the code snippet above.

-The difference to Prettier is that _EditorConfig_ targets at a much more low level.
+The difference to _Prettier_ is that _EditorConfig_ targets at a much more low level.
 It deals with programming independent text-related things, such as line endings, to use spaces or tabs, etc. _Prettier_, on the other hand, deals with questions like &quot;Should the starting curly brace of an if statement be on a new line or not?&quot; _EditorConfig_ and _Prettier_ are concerned with different but important things and, thus, should be used together.

 Since december 2017 Prettier has been [supporting EditorConfig](https://prettier.io/blog/2017/12/05/1.9.0.html).
 At time of this writing, _EditorConfig_ respects the following: